fargolo/stat-learn/fisher/zeta-zeros.md

 ![Plots of 4th derivative (snap) on polar coordinates.
 The orbits sugest the location of symetrical attractors](polar_snap.jpg)

+By evaluating the orbits after the global extrema of $\theta$ maximizing the snap, we find several geometrically intuitive identities.
+They are associated with intrinsic angular momentum (spin) or certain solutions for field equations general relativity.
+The Lorenz solutions are equivalent to the ones desbriding conserved angular momentum in white and black holes.

 **Lemma 3: The Riesz-Thorin theorem on the interporlation of operators bounds the quantities Mertens' third theorem provide the asymptoptic limit for the corvegence rate values associated with this set $R_{0}$ of unique orbits.**